Linearized averaged resonant equations and their solution for dust particles: Averaged resonant equations

+with its partial derivatives in Eqs. (\ref{lagrange}) averaged over the synodic period.
 In the disturbing function: $M_{\text{P}}$ is the mass of the planet, $\vec{r}_{\text{P}}$ is the position vector of the planet with respect to the star, $r_{\text{P}}$ $=$ $\vert \vec{r}_{\text{P}} \vert$, and $\vec{r}$ is the position vector of the dust particle with respect to the star.
-The partial derivative of the disturbing function with respect to the semimajor axis in the last equation in Eqs (\ref{lagrange}) is calculated with an assumption that the mean motion of the particle $n$ is not a function of the semimajor axis.
-All terms in Eqs. (\ref{lagrange}) represent quantities averaged over a synodic period. $\langle da / dt \rangle_{\text{EF}}$, $\langle de / dt \rangle_{\text{EF}}$, $\langle d \tilde{\omega} / dt \rangle_{\text{EF}}$, and $\langle d \sigma_{\text{b}} / dt$ $+$ $t$ $dn / dt \rangle_{\text{EF}}$ are caused by the non-gravitational effects only.
-Eqs. (\ref{lagrange}) already describe the secular evolution of the dust particle which is captured in the mean motion resonance and simultaneously affected by the non-gravitational effects.
-For the study of a specific mean motion resonance, it is convenient to define a resonant angular variable \citep{FM1,FM2,sidnes,stab}
+The subscript EF in Eqs. (\ref{lagrange}) denotes the terms that are caused by the non-gravitational effects only. $\partial R / \partial^{\star} a$ in the last equation in Eqs. (\ref{lagrange}) denotes that the partial derivative of the disturbing function with respect to the semimajor axis is calculated with an assumption that the mean motion of the particle $n$ is not a function of the semimajor axis.
+This can be shown in the un-averaged phase space since we have